bh1m2rn/gitlab-environment-toolkit/docs/environment_configure.md

 - `cloud_provider` - Toolkit specific variable, used to dynamically configure cloud provider specific areas such as Object Storage.
 Should be set to `gcp`, `aws` or `azure`.
 - `gcp_project` **_GCP only_** - ID of the GCP project.
 Note this must be the Project's unique ID and not just the name
-- `gcp_service_account_host_file` **_GCP only_** - Local path to the Service Account file.
+- `gcp_service_account_file` **_GCP only_** - Local path to the Service Account file.
 This is the same one created in [Setup Provider Authentication - Service Account](environment_prep.md#3-setup-provider-authentication-gcp-service-account).
 The Toolkit uses this to configure GitLab's Object Storage access.
 - `aws_region`  **_AWS only_** - AWS region the environment will run in.

 General settings are config used across the playbooks to configure GitLab: